Colors of Costa Rica 9-Day Photography Workshop

 This workshop was designed by photographers, for photographers.
 With that in mind, we've painstakingly designed an itinerary that maximizes your opportunity to capture professional quality images.

-Along with pro photography instructors Scott and Ellie, you'll be led by expert local guides.
+Along with pro photography instructors, you'll be led by expert local guides.
 Not only will our guides be putting us in the best possible locations to capture award-winning images, they'll be bringing the birds to us.
 Yes, you read that correctly, they bring the birds closer to us.
 Each expert guide is equipped with an iPod, and rather than the latest Justin Bieber song, it's loaded with thousands of bird calls.
 Once they quickly identify which birds are in the area, that bird's specific call is played on a small but powerful speaker.
-Scott and Ellie can personally attest to how well the birds respond, and come into prime photographic distance!
+Our instructors can personally attest to how well the birds respond and come into the prime photographic distance!

 © Ellie Stone - Aperture Academy Instructor

 Due to its proximity to the equator, the sun and the animals rise early in Costa Rica (approx. 5:15-5:30 am).
 Therefore, we'll be getting an early start every day, in order to maximize our photographic opportunities at capturing these beautiful creatures.
 The mid-day can be spent as you like.
-Either take this time for a quick siesta, a dip in the pool, or even image review and critique with Ellie and Scott.
+Either take this time for a quick siesta, a dip in the pool, or even image review and critique with your instructors.

 In the afternoon, we'll head back out for more excellent photography, of both wildlife and copious amounts of exquisite flora.
 We'll even be doing a little night time photography, utilizing our flashes to capture the remarkable and colorful frogs of Costa Rica.